Sharing a Budget

 For example, let’s say you have a joint checking account with someone, and you both own the $1000 in that account.
 When you add that account in YNAB, you’ll want to decide together what to do with that money.
 Both of you will give those dollars jobs.

 Similarly, if you both use a credit card, you’ll be budgeting your cash on hand for that credit card spending, so you’ll both need to decide how to spend it.
 Both of you will add your accounts to your budget, and share it.

 If you find that you don’t want to share a budget with someone that you share an account with, we’d recommend simplifying.
 Open a separate credit card just for your purchases, or a new checking account just for your budget.
 If you're not sure whether you should share a budget or not, check out Budgeting With A Partner for more on which setup might work best for your situation.

 Budgeting with a partner?

-Check out our Join Forces guide -- it will help guide you in how to use YNAB when you share a budget with someone.
+Be sure to check out our Join Forces guide too—it will help guide you in how to use YNAB when you share a budget with someone.

 The examples can be complex, but if you simplify this way, you can avoid situations where you’re unable to record spending or unsure of how to use your budget.